luciamartos/slogo/doc/DESIGN.md

 API roles:

 The MainView is front end external
 ViewController is front end and internal
-Main and ModelController are back end and internal Main Interpreter is backend and external
+Main and ModelController are back end and internal
+Main Interpreter is backend and external
 Actionable and nonactionable sub-interpreters are backend internal

+**Frontend APIs - External**

+The main features of the external frontend API will be contained in a MainView class.
+This class will contain all of the methods to display and modify various user interface objects to the user while the program is running.

++ **MainView**
+	+ public void updateChanges(Model model)
+	+ public String passString(String s)

+**Frontend APIs - Internal**

+Most of the APIs in the frontend will be internal.
+This is because many methods are strictly used for the specific implementation of this assignment.

++ **MainView**
+	+ public boolean compareChanges(Object o)

++ **ViewController**
+    + public String passString(String s)
+    + public ViewController()
+    + public void detectEnterPress()

 **Backend APIs - External**